Gemini-Huntley Robotics Research Laboratory

 - Learn more about Hyun Soo Park on his faculty website.

 - Robotic Sensor Networks (RSN) Laboratory (Shepherd Labs 130)

 - Lead MnRI Research: Dr. Volkan Isler

 - Main Research Areas: robotics, perception, agricultural robotics and sensing, automation, communication, actuation

 - Learn more about Dr. Volkan Isler's work on his faculty website or in the MnRI Research Spotlight.
 You can read about his lab team on the RSN lab website.

 - Patrick J. Starr Solar Vehicle Project Laboratory (Shepherd Labs 104 & 168)

-- This lab houses the Solar Vehicle Project, an undergraduate ran organization that builds and races solar vehicles worldwide.
+- This lab houses the Solar Vehicle Project, an undergraduate ran an organization that builds and races solar vehicles worldwide.

 - The first two floors feature four conference rooms, ranging in capacity and equipped with audio/visual capabilities and whiteboard/whiteboard walls.
-These conference rooms are generally reservable, at the discretion of Shepherd Laboratories management.
+These conference rooms are generally reservable at the discretion of Shepherd Laboratories management.